dongjuns/dongjuns.github.io/_posts/2020-08-28-WRS-object-detection.md

 ## 0. Overview
-Detecting the WRS objects for the robot arm to solve pick&place task
+Detecting the WRS objects for the robot arm to solve pick & place task

 ## 1. Dataset
 <https://github.com/RasmusHaugaard/wrs-data-collection>